Call for proposals to design EXPERIMENTAL CAPSTONE COURSES

-XCAP is an experimental capstone curriculum for 4th-year undergraduate students.
-Its three, quarter-long courses will be team-taught by faculty from different Divisions or Schools and will be designed to encourage students not just to theorize but to put theory into practice as a way of approaching problems.
-This orientation and the innovative structure of the XCAP courses aim to introduce a practical empiricism to the initiative and to enable individual students to be agents of change.
+XCAP is an experimental capstone curriculum for 4th-year undergraduate students launched by the Institute of Knowledge in the 2017-18 academic year.
+Its three courses, one per quarter, will be team-taught by faculty from different Divisions or Schools and will be designed to encourage students not just to theorize but to put theory into practice as a way of approaching problems.
+This orientation and the innovative structure of the XCAP courses aims to enable individual students to be agents of change.

 Each Experimental Capstone course should feature:

-Since this is not part of the regular faculty teaching load, and you will not receive teaching credit, why should you be interested?
+XCAP course will not form part of the regular faculty teaching load, and faculty will not receive teaching credit for the courses.

 Required application materials are a draft syllabus which includes a brief description of the course, its goals and rationale, the c.v.’s of the two proposing faculty members, and an application form with contact information and the preferred quarter(s) in which the course would be taught.

 Based on the criteria of the incorporation of practice or product, the anticipated impact of the course, and its appeal across the college, the multidisciplinary Capstone Curriculum Committee will select three XCAP courses to be offered next year.
 Publicity for the selected courses will be managed by the Institute.

 The deadline to apply for the 2019-20 academic year is midnight on November 13, 2018.
 Instructors will be selected before the end of Fall Quarter.

 XCAP courses taught in Academic Year 2018-19 include:

 KNOW 29900 – XCAP: The Experimental Capstone - The Body in Medicine and the Performing Arts